LeaVerou/lea.verou.me/2024/contrast-color/index.md

 The good news is that this is actually coming, as the CSS function [`contrast-color()`](https://drafts.csswg.org/css-color-5/#contrast-color).
 This is not new, you may have heard of it as `color-contrast()` before, an earlier name.
-I [recently drove consensus to scope it down to an MVP](https://github.com/w3c/csswg-drafts/issues/9166) that addresses the most prominent pain points and can actually ship soonish, as it circumvents some very difficult design decisions that had caused the full-blown feature to stall.
+I recently [drove consensus to scope it down to an MVP](https://github.com/w3c/csswg-drafts/issues/9166) that addresses the most prominent pain points and can actually ship soonish, as it circumvents some very difficult design decisions that had caused the full-blown feature to stall.
+I then [added it to the spec](https://github.com/w3c/csswg-drafts/commit/39f469149abb5575505b6d2d54b8bddf119f896d) per WG resolution, though some details still need to be ironed out.

 Usage will look like this: